project-evolve-listserve/home/_questions/dislike.md

 <p>TONS of trite, saccharine emails that add absolutely nothing to my life.
 I'm seriously on the verge of unsubscribing.
 I'd rather get a really specific, vivid, personal email that's totally irrelevant to my interests than get a "God is great and your life matters" email ANY day.</p>-----
 <p>Nothing really, it serves its purpose. </p>-----
 <p>I don't like that most of the emails are so personal. </p>-----
+<p>pretty much everything besides the content.</p>-----
+<p>I really dislike the angsty, formulaic descriptions of young folk "unsure of what they want".
+It's a boring problem that everyone goes through and it's terribly unoriginal.
+Your struggle has something unique.
+Bring it up.
+I also dislike that people haven't thought beyond the basic use of the Listserve.
+So many cool things could be tried!
+Most aren't ready</p>-----
+<p>Preachy posts.</p>-----
+<p>I don't like the people feel somewhat bound by a particular format (many emails look and feel and read the same).
+I also don't like that people tend to make somewhat pithy or trite remarks, but it is also an interesting result of the forum and has its own value. </p>-----
+<p>nothing?
+Maybe average age of posters is pretty young? i want to know how many people are selected and decline to write.</p>-----
+<p>Life advice that I do not agree with.</p>-----
+<p>So many wandering young people, </p>-----